llcit/model-mirror/h5pdev/README.md

 3. Create new directory with name with a random guid.

 4. Serialize d in json: json.dumps(d)

 5. Write d as a new file named 'content.json' to directory created in 3.

+Testing in Browser
+1. Open viewer.html, change DIRNAME in Javascript with name of directory created in 3.

+2. Save an load viewer.html in browser.